top of page

 A warm hello,

-My counselling approach is integrative and I hold a Master's degree in Integrative Counselling and Psychotherapy.
+My counselling approach is integrative, and I hold a Master's degree in Integrative Counselling and Psychotherapy.

 Some of the difficulties I have worked with include: depression, anxiety, stress, self-harm, eating disorders, trauma, abuse, bereavement, relationship struggles, low self-esteem and phobias.